-As dumping was found during the previous continuation inquiry, and occurred throughout the review period for this continuation inquiry, the Commission is unable to use contemporaneous Australian industry selling prices at a time unaffected by dumping.
+As dumping was found during the previous continuation inquiries, and occurred throughout the inquiry period for these continuation inquiries, the Commission is unable to use contemporaneous Australian industry selling prices at a time unaffected by dumping.

-Therefore, the Commission has calculated an USP by constructing Australian industry prices based on its CTMS and a profit.
+Therefore, the Commission has calculated an USP by constructing an Australian industry selling price based on its CTMS and a profit.

-26 Subsection 8(5B) of the Dumping Duty Act.
+&lt;sup>33 Subsection 8(5B) of the Dumping Duty Act.

-27 No 11 of EPR 333
+&lt;sup>34 No 11 of EPR 333

-Post-exportation cost data gathered from importers during the inquiry form the basis of deductions from the USP to calculate the NIP.
+Post-exportation cost data gathered from importers during the inquiries form the basis of deductions from the USP to calculate the NIP.

-The Commission has found that the NIP is higher than the normal values for all exports of the goods from the Philippines and Thailand and accordingly, the Commissioner proposes to recommend that dumping duties be based on the full margins of dumping.
+The Commission has found that the NIP is higher than the normal values for all exports of the goods from the Philippines and Thailand.
+In such cases, the Parliamentary Secretary is not required to have regard to the lesser duty rule and accordingly, the Commissioner proposes to recommend that dumping duties be based on the full margins of dumping.